 Bachelor of Science (BSc)

 The first year comprises Psychology and two other subjects, which are typically drawn from science: often Biology, Mathematics, Statistics, Chemistry.
-Entry requirements include Mathematics and one other science subject.
+Entry requirements include two science subjects.

 This is the most common route to Psychology and has a distinct advantage that it allows an alternative path to an accredited honours degree in Psychology if your Level 2 performance is not sufficient to allow you entry into the Psychology honours programme.
 If this is the case, Science students have the option of taking the Level 3 Designated Degree course in Psychology, graduating at the end of year three and taking a 'conversion' degree route to honours at one of the British Psychological Society courses offered at other universities.